Whipps Cross

-Whipps Cross is an area of the districts of Leytonstone and Walthamstow in the London Borough of Waltham Forest in London, England.
+Whipps Cross is an area of the districts of Leytonstone and Walthamstow in the London Borough of Waltham Forest in east London, England.
 It is most famous for Whipps Cross University Hospital.
+Prior to 1965, it was located in the historic county of Essex.

 The area

 The name Whipps Cross specifically applies to the junction of Lea Bridge Road (A104) with Whipps Cross Road (A114) and Wood Street (B160).
 It lay on the boundary of the former civil parishes and Municipal Boroughs of Walthamstow and Leyton, which were both incorporated into Waltham Forest in 1965.
 It is the highest point in Leyton at 63 m above sea level.

 The area to the south and west of Whipps Cross is residential, mainly terraced housing built in the late 19th and early 20th centuries.
 On the south side of the Whipps Cross junction is a large Victorian house which is used as a Territorial Army Centre by 68 Signal Squadron of the Inns of Court & City Yeomanry.
 Adjacent to this building is a war memorial in the form of a Celtic cross, to the 7th Battalion, the Essex Regiment (Territorial) and other local Territorial Army units of both World Wars.
 It bears the inscription "We are the dead.
 To you with failing hands we throw the torch; be yours to hold it high."
 This memorial was moved from Church Hill, Walthamstow when the TA drill hall there closed in the 1950s.

 The area to the south and east of the junction, on the southern side of Whipps Cross Road, was once the site of Forest House but has for the last century been occupied by Whipps Cross Hospital.
 To the north and east of Whipps Cross is an area of Epping Forest called Leyton Flats, which features a lake created from old gravel pits officially called Hollow Pond (often referenced as 'Hollow Ponds' locally).

 Between 2017 and the spring of 2019, a major reconstruction converted the junction from a roundabout to a junction controlled by traffic lights.
 The work included dedicated cycle lanes from every direction and was part of a £15 million improvement plan for Lea Bridge Road.